- 2 cups all-purpose flour

 - 1-1/3 cups sweetened shredded coconut

 - In a bowl, combine flour, sugar, baking powder and salt.
 Cut in shortening until crumbly.
 In a small bowl, combine eggs and milk; stir into crumb mixture just until moistened.
 Fold in blueberries.
 Pour batter into two greased 9-in. round baking pans.
 Sprinkle with coconut.
-Bake at 375° for 25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 25 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm.
 Yield: 2 coffee cakes (8 servings each).

 Reviews forCoconut Blueberry Coffee Cake